Who Is Eligible for a Medicare Supplement Insurance Plan?

-Medicare Supplement plans eligibility with Original Medicare
+Medicare Supplement insurance plans eligibility with Original Medicare

-Medicare Supplement plans are intended to work with Original Medicare (Medicare Part A and Part B).
-To be eligible for a Medicare Supplement plan, first enroll in Medicare.
+Medicare Supplement insurance plans are intended to work with Original Medicare (Medicare Part A and Part B).
+To be eligible for a Medicare Supplement insurance plan, first enroll in Medicare.
 Medicare Part A and Part B are generally available to citizens of the USA or permanent legal residents for at least five continuous years who have any one of the following qualifications:

 - Aged 65 and older